Otard95/prun-palette/README.md

 ## Development

-This project uses `pnpm`
+This project uses `pnpm`.
 To run PrUn Palette in a development environment, follow these steps:

-    Clone the repository: `git clone git@github.com:Otard95/prun-palette.git`
+ - Clone the repository: `git clone git@github.com:Otard95/prun-palette.git`
-    Navigate into the project directory: `cd prun-palette` Install the dependencies: `pnpm install`
+ - Navigate into the project directory: `cd prun-palette`
+ - Install the dependencies: `pnpm install`
-    Build and watch for changes: pnpm watch
+ - Build and watch for changes: pnpm watch
-    Add `./build-<browser>` as an extension, this varies based on the browser.
+ - Add `./build-<browser>` as an extension, this varies based on the browser.

 ## Building